-ALLERGEN LIST

-Gluten- G

-Peanuts - P

-Soya - SY

-Molluscs - ML

-Nuts - N

-Sesame Seeds - SS

-Crustaceans - CR

-Celery - CL

-Lupin - L

-Eggs - E

-Dairy - D

-Sulphur Dioxide - SD

-Fish - F

-Mustard - M

-IF YOU HAVE A DIETARY REQUIREMENT PLEASE ASK A MEMBER OF STAFF.

-WE WILL BE HAPPY TO HELP YOU.
+[ID: A white page with a blue background and black text, with a blue Newnham crest at the top.
+It is a list, and reads 'Allergen List' followed by: Gluten- G, Peanuts - P, Soya -

+SY, Molluscs - ML, Nuts - N, Sesame Seeds - SS, Crustaceans - CR, Celery - CL, Lupin - L, Eggs - E, Dairy - D, Sulphur Dioxide - SD, Fish - F, Mustard - M' Beneath this list there is text reading: 'IF YOU HAVE A DIETARY REQUIREMENT PLEASE ASK A MEMBER OF STAFF.
+WE WILL BE HAPPY TO HELP YOU.']

+Cost and payment

-\Please note: the payment system for the Buttery and the Iris might change\
+Please note: the payment system for the Buttery and the Iris might change

 Newnham students pay with credit from their university card in the Buttery, and you choose the amount of credit you want to add to your account by choosing different options at the start of the year (see the picture).
-If you pay less for eating at the Buttery (your Buttery Pre-paid Meal Plan - BPMP), you would have to pay more for your "Kitchen Fixed Charge" (KFC), which goes towards kitchen cleaning and maintenance.
+If you pay less for eating at the Buttery (BPMP), you would have to pay more for your "Kitchen Fixed Charge" (KFC).
 The option can also be changed easily during the term if you think the one you chose is not suitable.

-Another important thing to mention is that the Buttery credit disappears at the end of each term, so remember to use up all your money on the card!
+Another important thing to mention is that the Buttery credit disappears at the end of each term, so remember to use up all your money in the card!